hmmclean/Machine-Learning-Project_Project-4/README.md

     </p>
 <br>

-## Additional Models and Optimization
+## Models and Optimization
+<b>For the more information about the Tensorflow KerasRL Modeling, environments, and optimizations, please review the information in the HMM_Modeling folder.</b>

+<b>For the more information about the Agents Tensorflow Modeling, environments, and optimizations, please review the information in the QPO_Modeling folder.</b>

 # Project Role Overview
 - A summary of efforts for the RPSLS Project